ehgus/FrequencyMaxwell.jl/docs/src/manual/configuration.md

 ### Parameter Selection Guidelines

-- **Wavelength**: Use the vacuum wavelength of your electromagnetic source
 - **Resolution**: Choose 10-20 points per wavelength in the background medium
 - **Grid size**: Ensure objects of interest are well-sampled and boundaries are far enough
 - **Tolerance**: `1e-6` for most applications, `1e-8` for high-precision work